prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Shortcut
       - Toggle shortcut: Shift+Super+C
   - Display
-    - Show status indicator in top panel: Only when active
     - Notifications: Off
 - Color Picker by grroot (only enable when needed)
 - Compiz alike magic lamp effect by hermes83(only if computer will not lag)